DFXswiss/api/infrastructure/Readme.md

 1. Start ThunderHub: `./startThunderHub.sh`

 The `main.ts` file of the ThunderHub server must be adapted before starting to use the self-signed certificate of the LND.

+To change the passwords in the `accounts-{env}.yaml` file, ThunderHub must be stopped.
+Then the new passwords can be written in plain text to the yaml file.
+After restarting ThunderHub, the passwords will be encrypted automatically.